LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module6/lab2.rst

 #.
 Congratulations!
 You've now created an ASM policy and associated it with a virtual server all in a single step!

+..
+NOTE:: You have reached the end of this lab.
+In this lab, you have learned about iControl LX Extensions, including how to create, install and use them.
+You have also learned how to create an ASM policy in a single REST call.
+Lastly, you have learned how to associate an ASM policy with a virtual server in a single command using an Ansible playbook.
+Great job!